 Optimize images, remove unnecessary plugins, use minimal number of fonts and try to load them from your site directly rather than call them from Google fonts.
 Small changes can make a big difference in the performance of your website.

 Don’t take short cuts.
 The goal of producing content is to help the searcher satisfy their need.
 And nothing feels better than having your phone ring and a prospect is calling you because they found you on the Internet and you helped them in some way.

-Make it a habit to do the on-page SEO basics when you write your content.
+Make it a habit to use these tips when you are doing the on-page SEO for your content.
+And if you need additional help, check out this 20 step guide to WordPress SEO.
 You will be rewarded with better search engine placements for greater visibility.